Codeinwp/tweet-old-post/readme.txt

 == Changelog ==
+= 8.5.8 - 2020-06-16  =

+* New PRO: Custom instant sharing messages.
+You can now alter the caption that would be sent to the social media network.
+* Change: Opened up easier LinkedIn login workflow for old installs.
+* Change: Increased default category hashtag length.
+Old value was causing users categories to get dropped before sharing if they were too long

 = 8.5.7 - 2020-05-14  =

 * New PRO: Made it easier to connect Tumblr accounts for new installs.